City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 - PostgreSQL - v16 preferred
 - Docker (optional)

+## Multiple instances

+There are some services that rely on an in-memory "database".
+If the backend was to run as multiple instances, these services might not work correctly.
+If ever multiple instances are required, these services might need to be refactored to use a real database.
+The relevant services are:
+* src/session/sessiondb.service.ts
+* src/spamGuard/spamGuard.service.ts

 ### Accessing the NestJS/PostgreSQL Docker container

 1. `docker ps` : lists docker containers running